s-pace/docs-6/docs/connectors/bigquery.md

 </table>

 ## Rate limits on BigQuery
-We highly recommend using batch actions to insert multiple rows at a time.
-[BigQuery's rate limits](https://cloud.google.com/bigquery/quotas#standard_tables) on Standard tables indicates that operations on tables that append, overwrite or insert data in tables can only be performed 1000 times a day.
-This may be easily exceeded if rows are added one by one.
+[BigQuery's rate limits](https://cloud.google.com/bigquery/quotas#standard_tables) on tables indicates that our `bulk` insert operations on tables can only be performed 1000 times a day.
+To bypass these limits, use our `Insert row` and `Insert rows` actions which are not affected by such limits.

 ## Working with the BigQuery connector
 After establishing a connection with the BigQuery connector, most actions will require some additional parameter inputs.